 26 Feb Safeguard your Communications on Office 365

-Defending your data… with Office 365 Advanced Threat Protection
+Defending your data… with Office 365 ATP -Advanced Threat Protection

 Including vital features, such as Safe Links, ATP prevents users from accidentally clicking on malicious links embedded within phishing emails that are falsely representing themselves from a legitimate source, such as a bank, government body or trusted brand name.

-Safe Attachments defends your users from opening potentially damaging email file attachments, which can be embedded with viruses or malicious code that can install the software in the background of a PC designed to steal or corrupt data, without the user even realising.
+Safe Attachments defends your users from opening potentially damaging email file attachments, which can be embedded with viruses or malicious code that can install the software in the background of a PC designed to steal or corrupt data, without the user even realising it.

 ATP has been around for over 2 years, so what’s new?